metricly/metricly-docs/content/capacity-monitoring/analytics/sudden-change-detection.md

  This process finds an expected average of activity by **generating data points every 5 minutes** in a sliding, one-hour window of time.
 It then uses this data to make predictions on the next interval.

-When the future point is actualized and falls _outside_ the expected prediction range, that interval is defined as a sudden change event.
+When the future point is actualized and falls _outside_ the expected prediction range, that interval is defined as a sudden change alert.
 You can configure the scope of this metric’s prediction range by adjusting the acceptable percentage change of the future interval; doing so increases or decreases the sensitivity of your policy and affects the frequency of any associated alerts.

 ![Sudden Change Example](/images/sudden-change-detection/sudden-change-example.png)